AdamLaurie/sjcam/README.md

 # BlamCam mode

 BlamCam mode was the main reason for writing this code in the first place.
 The idea is that you place the camera in front of a target, then monitor it from the firing point.
 The camera on its own would be very useful for this, but with a bit of image processing it can be even more so.
 Accordingly, in this mode, each time you press a key a new image is taken and compared to the last.
 The difference should be the most recent shot, which will be highlighted.
+You can also review previous shots at any time, which will highlight each shot in situ on the current target image.

 # known issues / further development